febyrenaldi/Spreadsheet-Fundamentals/README.md

 You’ll then learn about data types, manipulation of numeric and logical data, missing data, and error types.
 As you progress, you’ll discover how to use pivot tables to work with large quantities of data in spreadsheets efficiently.

-You’ll learn how to organize and evaluate data within seconds using a variety of real-world examples.
+You’ll learn how to organize and evaluate data within seconds using a variety of real-world examples